AndrewMcSwain/pmOS-writings/Readme.md

 # Theoretical
 ## UX:
 the anthropology of our users and their tool systems.
+## Branding:
-## Bran...ding: the psychology of identity, community, and use
+the psychology of identity, community, and use

+## Philosophy/Poetry:
-## Philosophy/Poetry: general considerations about the nature of reality which are pertinent to our activitiea at postmarketOS
+general considerations about the nature of reality which are pertinent to our activitiea at postmarketOS

 # Practical
 ## Marketing: